fbraem/zumuta/blog/posts/2022-02-06-hairpin-turn-3.md

 case we set _action to the class that is currently loaded.
 This class is a reflection to our action class `GetTrainingAction`.
 In my framework, the action class always implements an `__invoke` method, so we can ignore `$method` here.
+`configureRoute` can also be used to handle the `options` passed to the route.

 Now we can load the action class into our route collection: